era/elias.sh/markdown/posts/datafederation_and_rust.md

 This approach allows you to do very cool things such as cross-API queries.
 We can see a demo of a query responding “*Which GitHub Actions are used in projects on the front page of HackerNews with >=10 points?” (which is available on the repo readme)*

 ![](/datafederation_and_rust/query-demo.gif)

+## Why am I talking about Trustfall?

+Well, it's an interesting project :).
+But I also got the chance to [collaborate with it a little bit](https://github.com/obi1kenobi/trustfall/commits/main/?author=era).